 Dr. Robertson has taught research methodology and human behavior courses.
-He works with the Hunter School of Social Work to develop their community organization field placement program, and he works with newly released federal inmates as they return to family, employment, and their communities.
+He previously taught at the Hunter School of Social Work, where he developed the school’s community organization field placement program, and at the Brown School at Washington University in St. Louis.
+He has also worked with newly released federal inmates as they return to family, employment, and their communities.
 Dr. Robertson holds a BA in Economics from St. John’s College, University of Manitoba; an MSW from Rutgers University; and a PhD in Labor Economics and Social Policy from the Columbia School of Social Work.